Looking for fun activities for your next Zoom meeting? Get your conversations started with these Virtual Ice-breakers for large groups!

 If your team uses Slack, you can play free icebreaker games like Would You Rather, Two Truths and a Lie, icebreaker questions and co-worker questions with Ricotta Trivia.

-You can conduct these sessions on Slack, Teams, Discord or any other platform you use for your daily collaboration.
+You can conduct good Zoom icebreaker sessions on Slack, Microsoft Teams, Webex Meetings, Discord or any other platform that you use for your daily collaboration.

-With fun quizzes, games and icebreakers, Ricotta helps teams to bond and have fun on Slack.
+With fun quizzes, games and icebreakers, Ricotta helps teams to bond and have fun on Slack, Webex and Microsoft Teams.

 Ricotta helps teams to: